AlanRockefeller/inat.label.py/README.md

     DNA Barcode RPB1
     DNA Barcode RPB2
     DNA Barcode TEF1
+- Automatically sorts labels by observation number (or title field) for consistent ordering.
+- Support for "stack order" printing with `--stack-order`, which reorders labels so they remain in order when the printed pages are cut and stacked (assumes 2 columns of 3 labels per page).
+- Optimized PDF layout with narrow top/bottom margins and a wider center gap to simplify cutting and ensure uniform label sizes.
 - By default outputs labels to console for quick viewing / testing
 - Optionally creates RTF files for high-quality printing + QR code (RTF or PDF output is strongly recommended)
 - Optionally creates PDF files for more compatibility